 In November of 1977, at the early age of fifty, Bob died of lung cancer, and left his legacy to his wife, Willene Rush.
 She picked up the reins and charged forward with a style all her own.
 Continuing all the great traditions and building new ones, Willene incorporated Rush's in 1979 and it remains a corporation today.

-Steve Boyce, current owner of Rush's Music, is native to Crossville and considers it home, but has lived in Knoxville for 43 years.
+Steve Boyce, current owner of Rush's Music, is native to Crossville, but has lived in Knoxville for 43 years.
 He is active in the Knoxville music scene by being a tenor soloist in past performances for the Knoxville Symphony, Opera and Choral Society’s concerts.
 He is cantor for St. John’s Cathedral, the East Tennessee Diocese Cathedral and owns and operates two music stores in Knoxville that provide school band specialty services for schools all over east Tennessee.
 Steve is a long time member of East Tennessee School Band and Orchestra Association, Tennessee Band Association and Tennessee Secondary School Band Directors Association.
 Steve’s wife Patsy, teaches Anatomy and Physiology at Carson Newman College and his daughter Jennifer from Carson Newman in 2012, majoring in Business.
 She and her husband, Bradley, now work at pilot in Knoxville and have two beautiful children Lynleigh and Steven.
 Steve purchased Rush's Music in June of 1998.
 Under his leadership, Rush's Music continues it's traditions of quality and service.